Special Things To Do With Cremated Remains

-In combination with planting a tree with The Living Urn’s Bio Urn & Planting System, you can also scatter a portion of the ashes, do a water burial, bury ashes, among other memorials.
+In combination with planting a tree with The Living Urn’s patented tree burial system, you can also scatter a portion of the ashes, do a water burial, bury ashes, among other memorials.

 A common question we hear is, "can I do other things with my loved one’s ashes in addition to planting a Living Urn?"